xuxinzhang/pytorch-CFGAN/README.md

 # CFGAN
 Implementation of CFGAN.
-The implementation based on Pytorch is done, and the max precision on ML100k is 0.56.
+The implementation based on Pytorch is done, and the max precision on ML100k is 0.49 in 1000 train epochs.

 Next, we consider implementing another version based on Tensorflow.